 Our approach has been designed to check the consistency of the relative truth of a given set of statements in relation to our KB and the predefined rules.
 Initially, we assigned truth value of zero to all of the claims there by using negative priors [7] which adopts the initial belief of being false except the ones which have evidence to the contrary.
-If some claims remain with low truth values this does not necessarily mean that they are false or inconsistent but may mean only that there is no evidence that they are true.
-We use negative priors since PSL maximization of truth values tends to mean that it will tend to allocate truth values of close to one to statements unless there are specific constraints that prevent this.
+If some claims remain with low truth values this does not necessarily mean that they are false or inconsistent but may mean only that there is no evidence to that they are true.
+We use negative priors since PSL maximization of truth values to mean that it will tend to allocate truth values of close to one to statements unless there are specific constraints that prevent this.
 This will tend to overestimate the true value over a claim.
 In other words, it will return the truth value of true if this it does not conflict with the KB.
 In contrast, using negative priors FACT will only return the result that the claim is consistent/true if there is direct evidence to support it.
 A consequence of this approach is that a truth value close to zero simply indicates the absence of any direct evidence for a claim being true.
 This might mean that it is false, but it could also be true and that the relevant evidence has not yet been found.
 In our experiment, the consistency of each statement or claim that we need to obtain relies on accepted definitions of family-tree relationships.
-We aim to find an interpretation that is consistent with all of the rules that we have defined for the approach.
-An interpretation that is entirely consistent may not exist because, essentially, there may be noise in the data.
-In these circumstances, PSL will attempt to find an interpretation that is as consistent as possible, but that may not be completely consistent.
+We aim to find an interpretation that is entirely consistent may not exist because, essentially, there may be noise in the data.
+In these circumstances, PSL will attempt to find an interpretation that is a consistent.